STOP Wage Garnishments in ARIZONA

 Our attorneys will help you protect your rights.

 Connect with an expert attorney at our firm if you have questions about the wage garnishment process.
-You have the right to object to the garnishment by requesting a hearing with the court.
-If you prevail at this hearing you can successfully stop wage garnishments before they happen.
-At this point, the hearing is typically not to ask for a reverse decision in wage garnishment, but instead to give reasons why you would be a hardship case or other reasons why the amount should be reduced.
+Also, you have the right to object to the garnishment by requesting a hearing with the court.
+Plus, if you prevail at this hearing you can successfully stop wage garnishments before they happen.
+At this point, the hearing is typically not to ask for a reverse decision in wage garnishment, but instead to give reasons why you would be a hardship case or reasons to reduce the amount.

 When Can Your Wages Be Garnished?

 In most cases, a creditor must first get a court judgement that states you owe them money.
-A wage garnishment order cannot be obtained without this judgement.
+A creditor cannot obtain a wage garnishment order without this judgement.
 So, if you owe on a medical bill, for example, this creditor cannot garnish your wages unless they sue you and receive a judgment.
 Stop wage garnishments by contacting the debt relief experts at My AZ Lawyers.

 There are exceptions when your wages can be garnished without a court judgement: